prajapatsachin7078/TaskZen/README.md

 ## Contact

-For inquiries or feedback, you can reach me at [your.email@example.com](mailto:prajapatsachin7078@gmail.com).
+For inquiries or feedback, you can reach me at [sachin](mailto:prajapatsachin7078@gmail.com).

 ---

 Thank you for checking out TaskZen!
 Happy task managing! 🎉
 ```

-### Customization

-1. Replace `https://github.com/prajapatsachin7078/taskzen.git` with the actual URL of your repository.
-2. Update the contact email and any other specific details about your application as needed.
-3. You might want to add screenshots or a demo link to showcase the application visually.